 How does Google decide where to rank your website?

 Understanding the answer to that question is fundamental to making a success of your SEO.
 It’s all about trust.

-Believe it or not, All Google wants to do is provide the best possible service to its searchers.
-By making sure that only relevant results are returned for any one of the 3.5 billion searches made every day Google has built a multi-billion-dollar business and while it has diversified into many other areas, search still remains its number one revenue stream so you can be assured that they care about getting it right.
+Google wants to provide the best possible service to its searchers.
+By making sure that only relevant results are returned for any one of the 3.5 billion searches made every day Google has built a multi-billion-dollar business and while it has diversified into many other areas, search still remains its number one revenue stream, so you can be assured that they care about getting it right.

 How do you get Google to trust your website?

 People often don’t realise that it’s these little things that can set two websites apart when Google decides which one to rank higher.
 Google is picky about standards as businesses that haven’t invested in a good quality website are probably not the best result to display for a user looking for a quality service provider.

 So, I’ve paid thousands for my website, I should be fine right?